Hollywood marriage: Issues

+A study of American couples in Demography found that, on the whole, wealth correlates against divorce, at least for couples with a net worth of up to $400,000.

 Entertainers married a year or less

 The idea that the term "Hollywood marriage" equates to something short-term is sometimes displayed by citing celebrities who had marriages that ended in divorce, separation, or annulment within approximately one year.
-The following examples of that are primarily restricted to marriages involving a notable actor, entertainer or director linked to "Hollywood" in some way and which ended in divorce or annulment.
+The following examples of that are primarily restricted to marriages involving a notable actor, entertainer or director linked to Hollywood in some way and which ended in divorce or annulment.
 Note that the vast majority of the examples are from the 1970s onward; this is in part because no-fault divorce became legalized in that era, which increased the ease and number of divorces overall.
 (In much of the early 20th century, there was a one-year waiting period to finalize a divorce in California, which was later repealed.)

 Entertainers married 50 years or more

 Entertainment couples whose relationships last for decades, and/or life, are occasionally used as a counterpoint when referring to "Hollywood marriage".
 Listed are a selection of entertainers who have or had marriages that lasted over 50 years.

-(Note that in a few of these cases, the entertainers were not necessarily in faithful marriages.
+(Note that in a few of these cases, the entertainers were not necessarily in monogamous marriages.
 Tom Jones, for example, had many extramarital affairs throughout his marriage.)